MilenaMorawska/cnn-image-classification/README.md

 ## Dataset Setup

-This project uses a 10-class subset of an ImageNet-style image classification dataset.
+This project used a 10-class subset of an ImageNet-style image classification dataset.
 The dataset contains labelled images organised into separate class directories using ImageNet WordNet identifiers (e.g., `n02102040`).

 The dataset is not included in this repository.
 To run the notebook:
 - Obtain the dataset separately.